 Engaged employees highly value an open and constant communication, both from and to their manager.
 Hierarchies matter less and less and open door policies evolve more and more.
-Meetings can be more informal, a solution can often be found over a quick chat between coffee machine and printer.
+Meetings can be more informal.
+A solution can often be found over a quick chat between coffee machine and printer.
 Younger employees also want to have the opportunity to speak up and give feedback for improvements without being seen as overly critical.

 The workforce of today is more interested than ever in a company’s financial performance, development and improvements.
 They want to know how they can make things better and bring the business forward as a team.
 The good thing that follows from this is an interest in measuring their own performance.
 There is a value in structures and systems, where employees clearly can see their progress.
 Of course transparency around the measurement criteria that are relevant as individuals are key.
-Using dashboards, information screens and regular meetings are all good ways to transfer information about general business performance.
+Using dashboards, information screens, and regular meetings are all good ways to transfer information about general business performance.
 Regular feedback to your employees is great for personal improvement.
 It also links to the wish about development and learning, that we look into further in point 3 below.

 Takeaway tip: Talk regularly and with transparency about the company’s performance and also how the employee can contribute to results.
-Be accessible to answer questions, meet worries or improvement proposals.
-Millennials want to contribute, participate and are not too worried about changing things.
+Be accessible to answer questions, meet worries, or improvement proposals.
+Millennials want to contribute, participate, and are not too worried about changing things.

 2. Give work meaning and purpose

 Why am I going to work every day?
-What can I contribute with for the bigger picture?
+What can I contribute to the bigger picture?
 Those are the questions that are highly relevant going forward.
 As Simon Sineks says in his famous speech: “It start´s with the why”.
 A real evergreen and highly recommended text to understand the motivational power behind a why.